-First of all, take a look at how often you’re training your calf muscles.
-Because these are a smaller muscle group they respond better to a higher frequency of training.
-Understandably, it’s pretty common to reserve all your lower body training to the feared and revered ‘leg day’, but rather than leaving them to a weekly session aim for three sessions a week, incorporating them into back or shoulder day – or anywhere your legs your are not put to work (this goes for balancing and standing presses too).
+First, look at how often you’re training your calf muscles.
+Because they’re a smaller muscle group they respond better to a higher frequency of training.
+Understandably, it’s common to reserve all your lower body training to “leg day”, but instead of leaving them to a weekly session, aim for three sessions a week, incorporating them into back or shoulder day or any other session when your legs are not put to work (this goes for balancing and standing presses too).

 To hit the ground running, you might train them every day for two weeks to a month.
 Aim for higher sets and lower reps, using a different calf-specific exercise each day.